EyamunanVasista/Numpy-Programs/README.md

 # Numpy-Programs
-This folder contains numpy programs written by Eyamunan Vasista in python classes
+This folder contains numpy programs written by Eyamunan Vasista in python classes.